bdwgc/bdwgc/docs/gcdescr.md

 otherwise become an issue if there is low demand for small pointer-free objects.

-## Thread support
+## Multi-threading support

-We support several different threading models.
+We support several multi-threading models.
 Unfortunately pthreads, the only reasonably well standardized thread model, supports too narrow an interface for conservative garbage collection.
 There appears to be no completely portable way to allow the collector to coexist with various